5l1v3r1/GF-Phishing/README.md

 DISCLAIMER: This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes, period.

-Please read the LICENSE for the licensing of Hacking-GF.
+Please read the LICENSE the Hacking-GF.

 # Features